Negotiating a Commercial Lease Renewal

 Break clauses can be a vital tool for businesses facing difficulty or uncertainty.
 You may choose to include a break clause in your new lease as a provision which allows either party to end the lease before the end of the full term.
 There will be specific conditions which must be met in order to exercise a break clause, but a solicitor can help with ensuring a break clause is exercisable when you need it most.

 Typically, commercial leases last for five years, but depending on your circumstances, you may wish to negotiate a more favourable lease length.
 If you are on good terms with your landlord, they may be happy to agree a longer period or to be flexible around the duration of the lease.

 Here to Help

-If you are looking to renew a commercial lease, contact Agata Marosz, Solicitor Specialising in Commercial Property.
+If you are looking to renew a commercial lease, contact our solicitors specialising in Commercial Property.

 Please note the contents of this blog are given for information only and must not be relied upon.
 Legal advice should always be sought in relation to specific circumstances.